OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-46.md

 “But as for you, Jacob my servant, do not be afraid, nor be dismayed, Israel.
 I will surely save you from far away, and your descendants from the land of their captivity.
 Jacob will return and have peace and security, with no one making him afraid.

 ## Jeremiah 46:28
-Do not be afraid, Jacob my servant, for I am with you,” declares the Lord.
+Do not fear, Jacob my servant, for I am with you,” declares the Lord.
 “Though I completely destroy all the nations among which I scatter you, I will not completely destroy you.
 I will discipline you but only in due measure; I will not let you go entirely unpunished.”